 An estimated 5-10 percent of breast, ovarian and colorectal cancers is caused by mutations in a person’s genetic information and can be passed from generation to generation.
-DeKalb Medical provides the most thorough genetic risk assessment in Georgia to help you understand if you have genetic risk factors for cancer.
+Emory Decatur Hospital provides the most thorough genetic risk assessment in Georgia to help you understand if you have genetic risk factors for cancer.

 A personalized genetic risk assessment can help identify individuals who have genetic risk factors and are at higher risk for certain types of hereditary cancers.
 If indicated, a free appointment for a more detailed discussion of the pros and cons of genetic testing, prevention strategies and a DNA test can be made for you.
 Most insurance plans cover the cost of DNA testing if your personal or family history meets basic genetic risk criteria.
 Call 404.501.7778 to talk to the Cancer Genetic Risk Assessment Specialist in the Cancer Center or to request an appointment to evaluate your genetic risk factors.